 Investing in real estate is difficult, but investing in multifamily home real estate is a completely different aspect.
-Multifamily real estate investors must not only invest in property that is considerably more expensive than single-family real estate properties, but they will have to consider the needs of many individuals.
+Investors must prepare a solid multifamily investment strategy.
+That means that they must not only invest in property that is considerably more expensive than single-family real estate properties, but they will have to consider the needs of many individuals.

 Continue reading this guide to further understand multifamily real estate properties and important aspects of multifamily real estate investing.

 Single-family real estate properties are straightforward, you only own a property that is rented out or sold to a single-family entity.
 Multifamily properties are rented out or sold to multiple family entities.

 The different types of multifamily real estate properties include: